fishjam-cloud/mobile-client-sdk/internal/fishjam-chat/README.md

 ## Development

-1. Whenever you make changes in the `packages` directory, make sure to build the app in the root directory:
+1. Whenever you make changes in the `packages` directory, make sure to build the app in the root directory (not in `internal/fishjam-chat`).
+This ensures that all related workspaces are also built:
 ```cmd
 yarn build
 ```